johnnytbz/johnnytbz.github.io/_posts/2020-01-27-microservice-brief-introduction.md

 ﻿---
 layout: post
-title: microservice brief introduction
+title: Microservice brief introduction
 subtitle: How to understand micro service
 tags: [technology]
 comments: true
 ---

-# What is microservices?
+# What is Microservice?

 ## Monolithic applications

 ### model 1

-In the "old" days when the concept of microservices was not proposed,
+In the "old" days when the concept of Microservice was not proposed,

 a software application tended to develop and package all the features of the application,